-Input space partitioning (ISP) divides an input space into different partitions and each partition consists of different blocks (Ammann and Offutt 2008; Grindal et al. 2005).
+Input space partitioning (ISP) divides an input space into different partitions and each partition consists of different blocks [2,8].
 ISP can be viewed as defining ways to divide the input space according to test requirements.
 The input domain is defined in terms of possible values that the input parameters can have.
 The input domain is then partitioned into regions that are assumed to contain equally useful values for testing.

-Consider a partition q over a domain D. The partition q defines the set of equivalence classes, called blocks $B_q$ .
+Consider a partition q over a domain D. The partition q defines the set of equivalence classes, called blocks B_q .
 The blocks are pairwise disjoint, that is:

-$$b_i \cap b_j = \emptyset, i \neq j; b_i, b_j \in B_q$$
+$$b_i \cap b_j = \emptyset, \ i \neq j; \ b_i, b_j \in B_q$$